cf73/idisaved2/content/collections/pages/the-a-z-book.md

             text: ' using the Latin alphabet as content for the experience of the bookwork.
 Letters, partly printed or constituted in relations to other parts, reveal themselves in the concrete experience from turning pages and page fragments.'
     type: text
     enabled: true
+thumbnail_image: 21azbk.001.jpeg
+thumbnail_caption: 'A concrete bookwork experimenting with the Latin alphabet.
+Letters are partly printed or reveal themselves as the user experiences the turning the pages via die cuts and partial pages.'
 ---